GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 The pressure must be in Pascal and must be less than :math:`5 \times 10^7` Pascal.
 The temperature must be in Kelvin and must be between 283.15 and 623.15 Kelvin.
+The salinity is a molality (moles of NaCl per kg of brine).
 Using these parameters, GEOSX performs a preprocessing step to construct a two-dimensional table storing the brine density, :math:`\rho_{\ell,table}` for the specified salinity as a function of pressure and temperature using the expression:

 .. math::